Compilation Overview

 Step 2: Configure the build

-Configure the build for your system by passing build options to the configure.sh script.
+Configure the build for your system by passing build options to the configure.sh script, including options to build for CPU or GPU architectures.
 (See list of options in the Build Options section below.)

 Below are various examples of how OpenDiS can be configured: